Bryan-Nolan/coder-survey/README.md

 ## Testing

+This has been manually tested.
+Code has been passed through PEP8 and the only issues are lines of code exceeding 79 characters in length.
+Unauthorised inputs have also been taken into account by prompting user to enter correct data.
+Also used GitIo terminal to show errors and Code Institute Heroku terminal.

 My Testers were my son Cormac (17) and daughter Heather (14).
 They provided great insight to navigating site and content.

 ### Validator Testing